rockingham-organics.com

 Will the facility smell?

-Modern AD facilities are fully enclosed, controlled systems designed to minimize odor.
-Air handling and filtration systems ensure that emissions are properly managed.
+Modern AD facilities are fully enclosed, controlled systems expertly designed to minimize odor.
+We use air scrubers and advanced filtration systems to virtually eliminate off-site odors.

 How is this different from incineration?